ramelloperalta/CIND820-Project/README.md

-# CIND820 - Capstone Project: Analysing and Forecasting the COVID19 Pandemic
+# CIND820 - Capstone Project: COVID19 Visuals, Analysis and Forecasting of the Pandemic
 Code repository

 Theme: